HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 A CDS rule execution engine.
 * It is RECOMMENDED that it be able to execute CDS rules written in [CQL](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) and represented as a [FHIR Library](http://build.fhir.org/library.html) resource, either directly or compiled to HL7 [Expression Logical Model](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).

-* If the engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, it MUST support processing of the required configuration options described in Extension subsection of Section 3.1.21.
+* If the engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, it MUST support processing of the required configuration options described in [Extension subsection](#extension).

+EHR.
+* Prior to a hook trigger and subsequent processes, the EHR MUST initiate a [CDS Discovery](#-318--cds-discovery)

+* The EHR MUST call the PDDI CDS service by sending an HTTP POST containing JSON to the service endpoint (e.g.,http://FHIR.org/PDDI-CDS/warfarin-nsaids-cds).
+The JSON ([CDS Hooks request](#-323--cds-hooks-request)) MUST contain specified information for the hook that was triggered, FHIR server, user, context, and prefetch.
 ## <span style="color:silver"> 3.1.0 </span> Preliminaries

 This section contains documentation on how to implement PDDI CDS artifacts from a clinical and technical perspective.
 Later sections describe implementation details using a specific knowledge artifact example.
 Structured artifacts that implement the logic and behavior described below are available under [Artifacts](artifacts.html).